 - 1. Follow recognized safety practices and wear protective goggles when checking or servicing refrigerant system. - 2.
-Do not operate compressor or provide any electric power to unit unless compressor plug is in place and secured. - Do not remove compressor plug until all electrical sources are disconnected and tagged. - Relieve and recover all refrigerant from system before touching or disturbing compressor plug if refrigerant leak is suspected around compressor terminals. - 5.
+Do not operate compressor or provide any electric power to unit unless compressor plug is in place and secured. - 3.
+Do not remove compressor plug until all electrical sources are disconnected and tagged. - Relieve and recover all refrigerant from system before touching or disturbing compressor plug if refrigerant leak is suspected around compressor terminals. - 5.
 Never attempt to repair soldered connection while refrigerant system is under pressure. - Do not use torch to remove any component.
 System contains oil and refrigerant under pressure.
+To remove a component, were restanting acceles and presendent.

 To remove a component, wear protective goggles and proceed as follows: